 Verifying Your Down Payment – What You Need to Know

-General Tim Hill, MBA 29 Dec
+General 29 Dec

 Saving for a down payment is often one of the biggest challenges facing young people looking to break into the real estate market.
 The source of your down payment could come from your own savings, a gift from a family member, your RRSP if you’re a first time home buyer or from the proceeds of selling your current home.